emberjs/rfcs/text/0730-semver-for-ts.md

 A change to an exported symbol is *not* breaking when:

--   a wholly new symbol is exported which was not previously exported and which does not share a name with another symbol of a different kind (type vs. value) with a symbol which was previously exported
+-   a symbol is exported which was not previously exported and which does not share a name with another symbol which was previously exported

 ##### Interfaces, Type Aliases, and Classes